Consensys/quorum/README.md

 * __QuorumChain__ - a new consensus model based on majority voting
 * __Constellation__ - a peer-to-peer encrypted message exchange
 * __Peer Security__ - node/peer permissioning using smart contracts
+* __Raft-based Consensus__ - a consensus model for faster blocktimes, transaction finality, and on-demand block creation

 ## Architecture